We offer Edmonton's marginalized youth the support and programming they need to move off the street & build skills.

 For over twenty five years, Inner City has provided Edmonton’s marginalized youth with formal education combined with arts and long-term support for housing, financial referrals and other emergency services.
 We use the term 'marginalized youth' to describe young adults who live on the margins of society and who are at risk of not completing high school or becoming involved in criminal activity.
 Those that we serve often require continuous maintenance by society's social system.
 Our work attempts to break that cycle.

-We operate a senior academic and arts based high school.
+Since 1993, we have operated a senior academic and arts based high school in Edmonton.
 Inner City High School is accredited by Alberta Education and graduates of the school are equipped to attend Alberta colleges and universities.
 The purpose of the school is to provide opportunities for youth to earn a high school diploma, develop skills that can lead to full-time employment, and prevent their return to a life on the street.
 We offer a flexible but structured environment with small classes that average between 4 and 12 students, with small group learning and one-on-one support.
-See the High School gallery for more pictures.

 Click for our Combined Education Results Report and Three Year Plan (PDF)

 To learn more about our High School, please contact us.

 Early on, we recognized that self-expression in various art forms such as Popular Theatre was valuable for our students.
 Many youth in our theatre programs use the self expressive power of Popular Theatre to analyze and voice social issues that impact their lives.
 These issues often included violence, abuse, addictions, prostitution, and racism.
 We have presented stories to and interacted with over 7,000 people, presenting shows at remote reserves, drug and alcohol treatment centers, education conferences, the University of Alberta and other venues.
 To learn more about our Popular Theatre programming, please contact us.

 Youth Engagement Program